Introduction

 The first part indicates if a power is Mandatory, Optional, or Both.

-The second part is the creator of the Power or the set where it originates.
+The second part is the origin of the power.

 The third part is what restriction or expansion the power belongs to (if it is a basic power, there is no third indicator).